GSLabDev/terraform-provider-vra/README.md

 ## Full Provider Documentation

-The provider is usefull in adding Virtual Tenant Network, Bridges and Interfaces using Open Daylight.
+The provider is usefull in executing any blueprint of vRA from Terraform.

 ### Example
 ```hcl